Fire Pits for Wood Deck

-When the cooler weather gets here in the fall, many will look at Fire Pits for Wooden Decks for a solution.
+When the cooler weather gets here in the fall, many will look at Fire Pits for Wood Deck for a solution.
 Having a wooden or composite deck surface should not keep you from sitting around a fire pit to keep warm.

 The gas fire pits in this article will not produce the heat on the bottom like a wood burner.
 The difference will make the gas burners the best choice for you.
 I will show you seven examples that will look great and keep you toasty warm at the same time.